jeffstang/TangJ_prj_portfolio/README.md

+# Jeffrey's portfolio for past projects and tasks
-# To show coding examples and pipelining processes written or adopted by myself
+## To show coding examples and pipelining processes written or adopted by myself